 About three million people in the U.S. are allergic to latex.
 That’s only about 1% of the current population, but for those with allergies, regular latex condoms are a definitely no-no during sex.
 If you’ve experienced negative reactions to surgical gloves and bandages, you may have an allergy to latex condoms as well.
 Condoms made from different materials, like polyurethane or polyisoprene, could help ease your discomfort.
 Lambskin condoms may also be an option, but should be avoided if you want to protect yourself from STIs.

 If you have skin that reacts easily to perfumes, dyes and other chemicals, the best thing you can do to protect yourself from irritation is to invest in some sensitive skin lubricant.
-Try a water based lubricant with soothing ingredients like Astroglide Sensitive Skin Gel.
+Try a water based lubricant with soothing ingredients like Astroglide Ultra Gentle Gel.
 This sex lube formula even includes chamomile extract to keep skin pampered and calm.